mweisshaupt1988/neobeans.vim/README.md

 ## Custom Signs
 The theme sets some custom signs with matching highlight definitions.
 See [custom_signs.lua](lua/neobeans/custom_signs.lua) for details.

+The signs require a font patched with NerdFonts glyphs!

 If you don't want those signs to be set, disable them prior to loading the theme.
 ```lua